An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Introduction

 \section{Introduction}

 Neuromorphic engineering promises a new technological paradigm for computing machines.
-Neuromorphic technologies are designed to be more energy efficient than their digital counterparts \cite{mead1990neuromorphic} to handle ill-conditioned inputs significantly better \cite{furber2016large}.
+Neuromorphic technologies are designed to be more energy efficient than their digital counterparts \cite{mead1990neuromorphic} and handle ill-conditioned inputs significantly better \cite{furber2016large}.
 In recent years, spiking neural networks \cite{lobo2020spiking}, neuromorphic computing devices \cite{young2019review}, and neuromorphic sensors \cite{vanarse2016review} have drawn the attention of scientists in various disciplines.
 This interest creates new demand in the simulation, analysis, and design of large-scale electrical circuits that are at the heart of any neuromorphic system.

 The common methods of simulating spiking neurons rely on the {\textit{numerical integration}} of nonlinear differential equations \cite{sejnowski1988computational}.
 This approach enabled the study and simulation of simple neurons and contributed to the development of computational neuroscience.
-Nevertheless, numerical integration methods are known to struggle with neural networks with spiking behaviors due to the stiffness of the governing equations.
-Additionally, such methods do not scale up adequately with an increase in the size of the network and become prohibitive.
+Nevertheless, numerical integration methods are known to struggle with spiking behaviors due to the stiffness of the governing equations.
+Additionally, such methods do not scale up adequately with an increase in the size of the network.
 It is also impractical to analyze the robustness of the neural networks against the variability and uncertainty of the components.
+Finally, numerical integration methods cannot include and exploit prior knowledge about the system's behavior within their structure: they are not {\textit{behavior-informed}} solvers.
 This motivates and necessitates exploring alternative methods for the efficient simulation and analysis of large-scale electrical circuits that represent neuromorphic systems.